 Heart disease remains the leading cause of death in the United States, and its capacity for sudden, catastrophic health decline makes it one of the most feared conditions of later life.
 The evidence for plant-based dietary protection is among the strongest in all of nutritional science.

 A meta-analysis of 13 prospective cohort studies encompassing more than 410,000 participants found that greater adherence to a plant-based diet was associated with a 10% reduction in cardiovascular disease incidence and an 8% reduction in cardiovascular mortality.
-In the landmark Atherosclerosis Risk in Communities (ARIC) study, which followed over 12,000 middle-aged adults for roughly 25 years, those with the highest plant-based diet scores had 16% lower cardiovascular disease incidence and 31 to 32% lower cardiovascular mortality.
+In the landmark Atherosclerosis Risk in Communities (ARIC) study, which followed over 12,000 middle-aged adults for roughly 25 years, those with the highest plant-based diet scores had a 16% lower incidence of cardiovascular disease and 31-32% lower cardiovascular mortality.

 A separate meta-analysis of 41 controlled trials found that plant-based dietary patterns reduced systolic blood pressure by 3 to 5.5 mmHg, reductions the authors calculated would translate to a 14% reduction in strokes and a 9% reduction in heart attacks across a population.
 Hypertension affects more than half of all U.S. adults and is the chief accomplice to heart disease, making these findings especially relevant for anyone over 50.